MarcooLopez/Genomic-Selection/multi_environment.md

 1. Cross Validation 1 (CV1).
 Represent a scheme of prediction of lines that have not been evaluated in any field trials.
 2. Cross Validation 2 (CV2).
 Represent a scheme of prediction of lines that have been evaluated in some but all target environments.

+Using a GBLUP approach, the prediction power of the multi-environment MxE model is compared with that that ignores GxE (across-environment) and with the GBLUP model fitted within environment.

 Reference: *[Lopez-Cruz et. al, 2015](https://www.ncbi.nlm.nih.gov/pubmed/25660166)*